-3. Next, install the new wiper and new O-ring on the seat.
+3) Next, install the new wiper and new O-ring on the seat.
 Thread the seat into the valve body.

-4. Torque the seat with a torque wrench while holding the body in a soft jaw vise or wrench.
-See "Torque Specs" module.
+4) Torque the seat with a torque wrench while holding the body in a soft jaw vise or wrench.
+See Appendix Contents, Torque Specs on page APNDX-19.

 Torque the one-way valve (non-return) into the sideblock with a torque wrench.
-See "Torque Specs" module.
+See Appendix Contents, Torque Specs on page APNDX-19.

-5. If the adapter has been removed, it must be cleaned and wrapped with Teflon\ tape before reinstalling.
+5) If the adapter has been removed, it must be cleaned and wrapped with Teflon[®] tape before reinstalling.